pivotal/docs-tap/cloud-native-runtimes/how-to-guides/contour.hbs.md

 as CNR, with your existing Contour instance.
 Cloud Native Runtimes uses Contour to manage internal and external access to the services in a cluster.

-## <a id='overview'></a> About Using Contour with Cloud Native Runtimes
+## <a id='overview'></a> About using Contour with Cloud Native Runtimes

 Follow the instructions in this topic if:

 - You installed Contour as part of Tanzu Application Platform and want to configure Cloud Native Runtimes to use it.
 - You see an error about `an existing Contour installation` when you install the Cloud Native Runtimes package.

 Cloud Native Runtimes needs two instances of Contour:

 - an instance for exposing services outside the cluster
 - an instance for services that are private in your network.